W & S Gippsland Weather

 W & S Gippsland Forecast

-Monday Cloudy.
-High (70%) chance of rain, most likely in the afternoon and evening.
-Snow lowering to 1000 metres and above at night.
-The chance of a thunderstorm in the afternoon and evening.
-Winds N/NW 25 to 35 km/h turning W 15 to 25 km/h during the afternoon.
+Thursday Cloudy.
+Very high (95%) chance of rain, most likely in the morning.
+Snow falling above 1100 metres.
+Rain heavy at times about the ranges in the morning.
+The chance of a thunderstorm in the early morning.
+Winds E/NE 20 to 30 km/h turning N/NW 15 to 25 km/h in the morning.

 W & S Gippsland Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 ||8||24||90%||5-10mm||Nil||N 19||61||NNW 24||43|